sageellefson0/binary-escape/README.md

 Demilade Onasanya - GitHub: Demil-05<br>

 ## Languages
 Developed in Javascript, CSS, and HTML using Firebase as the database for users and player information.

 ## How-to

-To play the game, please visit https://main--binaryescape.netlify.app/
+To play the game, please visit https://main--binaryescape.netlify.app/ Want to provide feedback?
+Please email sageellefson29@gmail.com with your questions or comments!

 ## Future Additions
 - Additional single sign on offerings.